-Other than Google Inc., which holds approximately 2.6% of our total outstanding ordinary shares immediately before this offering, shareholders with ownership of 2% or more of our total outstanding ordinary shares (calculated on a fully diluted basis and assuming the exercise of all options held) immediately after the closing of this offering have agreed to be subject to the above lock-up restrictions for an additional 540-day period commencing on the date of the expiration of the 180-day lock-up period and at the beginning of each 180-day period thereafter, or "the additional lock-up period," until the expiration of the 540-day extended lock-up period, 25% of the shares held immediately after the completion of this offering of such shareholder will be released from the lock-up restrictions.
+Other than Google Inc., which holds approximately 2.6% of our total outstanding ordinary shares immediately before this offering, shareholders with ownership of 2% or more of our total outstanding ordinary shares (calculated on a fully diluted basis and assuming the exercise of all options held) immediately after the closing of this offering have agreed to be subject to the above lock-up restrictions for an additional 540-day period commencing on the date of the expiration of the 180-day lock-up period.
+Commencing on the date of the expiration of the 180-day lock-up period, "until the expiration of the 540-day extended lock-up period, 25% of the shares held immediately after the completion of this offering of such shareholder will be released from the lock-up restrictions.
 The 25% limit for each additional lock-up period is cumulative, such that if such shareholder does not sell or transfer the 25% released shares from a previous additional lock-up period, any unsold or non-transferred released shares will roll over and may be sold or transferred at any time in the future, together with all other accumulated released shares from previous periods.
 For purposes of determining the shares subject to the restrictions above, share ownership includes (i) the number of shares owned directly by the such shareholder (including holding as custodian) or with respect to which such shareholder has beneficial ownership within the rules and regulations of the SEC and (ii) the number of shares issuable upon the assumed exercise of all options held by such shareholder immediately after the completion of the offering.
-However, in the event that either (1) during the last 17 days of the relevant additional lock-up period, we release earnings results or material news or a material event relating to us occurs; or (2) prior to the expiration of the relevant additional lock-up period, we announce that we will release earnings results during the 16-day period beginning on the last day of the relevant additional lock-u the occurrence of the material news or event, as applicable, unless the representatives waive, in writing, such an extension.
+However, in the event that either (1) during the last 17 days of the relevant additional lock-up period, we release earnings results or material news or a material event relating to us occurs; or (2) prior to the expiration of the relevant additional lock-up period, we announce that we will release earnings results during the 16day period beginning on the last day of the relevant additional lock-up period, the 25% released shares for that additional lock-up period will be subject to the lock-up restrictions described above for an 18-day period beginning on the date of the release of the earnings results or the occurrence of the material news or event, as applicable, unless the representatives waive, in writing, such an extension.